gburd/sparsemap/rust/RELEASING.md

 ```

 `docs.rs` builds the documentation automatically after publish.
 The
-build there has no C source alongside it, so the `c_ffi` cfg stays off
+crate is pure Rust with no build script, so the docs.rs build needs no
-and the crate documents as pure safe Rust.
+C toolchain.

 ## 4. Release packages on GitHub and Codeberg